vogoltsov/visual-paradigm-plugins/README.md

 This plugin provides the ability to export diagrams as attachments to [Atlassian Confluence](https://www.atlassian.com/software/confluence) using the REST API.

+## Design Plugin
+This plugin provides a set of useful design patterns and templates:
+- model element stereotypes
+- diagram element styles

+Also there is a useful feature to auto-apply styles to diagram elements based on their stereotypes.

 ## DevTools Plugin
 This plugin is only useful during plugin development and normally should not be installed.